Welcome to the Centre for French History

 The Centre for French History and Culture hosts a Visiting Scholar every two years.

-We are delighted to announce that Prof Dominique Kalifa (Paris 1 – Panthéon-Sorbonne) will be our 2015-16 Fellow.
+We are delighted to announce that our 2015-16 Fellow is Prof Dominique Kalifa (Paris 1 – Panthéon-Sorbonne).
+He will be visiting St Andrews from 12 March – 12 June 2016.

 We offer a designated specialist pathway in French history for taught postgraduate students.